-Step-by-Step Guide to Growing Kale in Your Square Foot Garden
+How to Grow Kale in Your Square Foot Garden [Step-by-Step]

 I never understood the appeal of kale until a fellow gardener (who I can only describe as a kale whisperer) showed me his kale.

-He pointed out that Siberian kale is very cold hardy, but you must cook the mature leaves it to eat them, while the baby Tuscan is good in salads and tastes a lot like spinach.
+He pointed out that Siberian kale is very cold-hardy but you must cook the mature leaves to eat them, while the baby Tuscan is good in salads and tastes a lot like spinach.

 After plucking a few tender, young leaves and tasting them right there in the garden, I was hooked!

 Luckily, kale fits perfectly into a square foot gardening layout, and is easy to grow, making it the ideal choice for novice gardeners.

 Here are my best tips for growing kale in your square foot garden or raised bed.

 Heads up: If you buy something after clicking a link in this post, I’ll earn a small commission.
 I only link to products I’d recommend to my best friend.

 Kale is a member of the Cabbage family (Cruciferea)